noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 words.

 Hmmm.
-I wonder what they're talking about... now that Kuro has been able to get to know everyone, she can carefreely visit here in the future.
+I wonder what they're talking about... now that Kuro has been able to get to know everyone, she can care-freely visit here in the future.
 I think this should have been a joyous occasion, but how should I say it, the mood is a little complicated.